 While starting a company may seem easier now than ever before, entrepreneurs have an uphill battle from the moment they start a business.
-On average, a new business competes with 25 competitors to stand out and thrive in its industry.
+And without a clear, actionable business plan for selling, marketing, finances, and operations, you're almost destined to face significant challenges.